yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 1. **Initialize your GitHub repository** (if you haven't already).
 2. Run `uv init --python 3.11` to initialize the uv package manager in your project directory.
+    > **Note:** `pip install uv` installs a Python wrapper, not the full Rust binary.
+For best performance and all features, install the Rust binary from the [official repository](https://github.com/astral-sh/uv#installation).
 3. Run `uv venv` to create a new virtual environment for your project.
 4. **Activate your environment**:
    - On Windows: `./.venv/Scripts/activate`